furnishup/blueprint3d/README.md

 The `src` directory contains the core of the project.
 Here is a description of the various sub-directories:

+`core` - basic stuff like logging, plus some shared functions that are mostly deprecated in favor of functionality provided by various npm modules

 `floorplanner` - 2D view/controller for editing the floorplan

 `items` - Various types of items that can go in rooms